iterative/dvc.org/content/docs/command-reference/remove.md

 [`.dvc` files](/doc/user-guide/dvc-files-and-directories#dvc-files) as target, removes it, and optionally removes all of its outputs (`outs` field).

+Note that in the case of `.dvc` file `targets`, the tracked files or directories (`outs` in the `.dvc` file) are removed by default by this command.

-Note that it does not remove files from the DVC cache or remote storage (see `dvc gc`).
+`dvc remove` does not remove files from the DVC cache or remote storage (see `dvc gc`).
 However, remember to run `dvc push` to save the files you actually want to use or share in the future.